 B.8 Applicability of Limitation Act, 1963 to arbitration proceedings

 The Supreme Court of India in Bharat Sanchar Nigam Ltd. v.
 Nortel Networks India Pvt.
 Ltd. has held that the Act does not provide for a period of limitation under section 11 of the Act.
-The Supreme Court suggested that the Parliament may consider amending section 11 to prescribe a limitation period for filing an application for the appointment of an arbitrator.
-The court also observed that due to the vacuum in law, the lower courts have taken recourse to the limitation period prescribed by article 137 of the Limitation Act, 1963 i.e. 3 years from the date when the right to apply accrues, which is unduly long and defeats the underlying objective of swift resolution of disputes.
-The Supreme Court has also held that in rare and exceptional cases, where the claims are ex facie time-barred and it is manifest that there is no subsisting dispute, the court may refuse to make the reference for appointment of the arbitrator.
+The Supreme Court suggested that the parliament may consider amending section 11 to prescribe a limitation period for filing an application for appointment of arbitrator.
+The court also observed that due to the vacuum in law, the lower courts have taken recourse to the limitation period prescribed by article 137 of the Limitation Act, 1963 i.e., three years from the date when the right to apply accrues, which is unduly long and defeats the underlying objective of swift resolution of disputes.
+The Supreme Court has also held that in rare and exceptional cases, where the claims are ex facie time barred and it is manifest that there is no subsisting dispute, the court may refuse to make the reference for appointment of the arbitrator.